Echoland-AL/Echoland/README.md

 ## About

-Echoland is a community project I’ve been building myself, based on:
+Echoland is a community project built by gamedrix, based on:

 - The archiver work by Zetaphor and Cyel
 - The skeleton game server originally created by Cyel